 - If an exception occurs within the controller method (e.g., division by zero), Spring Boot looks for a matching

-method within the same controller. - If a match is found, the
+@ExceptionHandlermethod within the same controller. - If a match is found, the

-method is invoked to handle the exception.
+@ExceptionHandlermethod is invoked to handle the exception.

 4. When to Use Each Approach

-in Java, and when should you use @ExceptionHandler
+So, when should you use try-catch in Java, and when should you use @ExceptionHandler in Spring Boot?

 - Use

-blocks in Java when you want to handle exceptions within a specific method or code block. - Use
+try-catchblocks in Java when you want to handle exceptions within a specific method or code block. - Use

-in Spring Boot when you want to handle exceptions thrown by controller methods, especially in a web application.
+@ExceptionHandlerin Spring Boot when you want to handle exceptions thrown by controller methods, especially in a web application.

 You can even use both mechanisms in the same application.
-Use try-catch
+Use try-catch within your methods for local exception handling and @ExceptionHandler in your controllers for handling exceptions specific to your web endpoints.

 5. Frequently Asked Questions (FAQs)

-Q1: Can I use try-catch
+Q1: Can I use try-catch outside of Java methods?

-blocks are meant for handling exceptions within Java methods or code blocks.
+A1: try-catch blocks are meant for handling exceptions within Java methods or code blocks.
 You cannot use them to catch exceptions that occur at a higher level, such as in your application’s main method.

-Q2: Are there specific rules for naming @ExceptionHandler
+Q2: Are there specific rules for naming @ExceptionHandler methods in Spring Boot?

-methods in Spring Boot.
+A2: Yes, there are naming conventions for @ExceptionHandler methods in Spring Boot.
 They should have a name that starts with “handle” or “process,” followed by the exception type they handle.
-For example, handleArithmeticException
+For example, handleArithmeticException is a valid name for an @ExceptionHandler method that handles ArithmeticException.

-Q3: Can I use multiple @ExceptionHandler
+Q3: Can I use multiple @ExceptionHandler methods in a single controller?

-methods in a single controller, each handling different types of exceptions.
+A3: Yes, you can have multiple @ExceptionHandler methods in a single controller, each handling different types of exceptions.
 Spring Boot will invoke the appropriate method based on the exception type thrown in the controller methods.

 Q4: Is it necessary to use exception handling in my application?